-It’s funny how we take technology for granted – and surprising how recent many of our most life-changing innovations are.
-Before the 1990s, people didn’t research destinations online or book their preferred seats from a computer keyboard.
-TripAdvisor, the world’s most visited travel site, didn’t even exist until the year 2000.[i]
-Today we have video screens on the backs of airplane seats, GPS apps to guide us around strange cities, translator programs to cope with language barriers, space-saver bags for efficient packing and a global network of ATMs that have made traveller’s cheques almost obsolete.
+Travelling has changed a lot over the years.
+These days, you can book a flight to almost anywhere in the world with the click of a button.
+It’s funny how we take technology for granted – and surprising how recent many of our most life-changing innovations actually are.
+Before the 1990s, people couldn’t research destinations online or book their preferred seats from a computer keyboard.
+TripAdvisor, the world’s most visited travel site, didn’t even exist until the year 2000.

+Today, we have the best travel gadgets for just about anything: video screens on the backs of airplane seats, GPS apps to guide us around strange cities, translator programs to cope with language barriers, space-saver bags for efficient packing, and a global network of ATMs that have made traveller’s cheques almost obsolete.

 Noise cancelling headphones

 Travel can be hard on the ears.
 Sometimes, all you want is a little peace and quiet.
 That’s where a good pair of noise cancelling headphones can be a lifesaver.
 A set of quality noise cancelling headphones lets you take refuge from aircraft engine hums, street noise outside your accommodation, or the enthusiastic bawling of a baby in the train seat behind you.

 For travellers who take their peace and quiet seriously, noise cancelling headphones are a must.
 If silence is golden, then noise cancelling headphones are as good as gold.

 With video recording sunglasses, you won’t miss a moment.
 Combining style and mind-blowing technology, video recording sunglasses are a must-have travel gadget.
 Video recording sunglasses are exactly what they sound like: sunglasses with an in-built camera, which can record videos (usually up to 10 seconds long) or take pictures, so you can document all those precious travelling memories.